autumnyard/AssetLocator/README.md

 # AssetLocator

-Unity module to manage asset references and dependencies between scenes using Addressables.
+## Description
+**AssetLocator** works as the basis for a module that manages the assets that are generated dynamically on a project, and their dependencies.
+It provides a facade to the Addressables system, and a workflow using explicit references and dependencies with ScriptableObjects called Locators.

-### Goal
+## Goal
 - Provide a facade to work with Addressables in an easy and intuitive way.
 - Force the developers to keep track of all the assets and their dependencies, making memory management part of the development cycle.
 - Allowing for a seamless editor workflow.

-### Considerations
+## Considerations
 I'm assuming familiarity with the following concepts:
 - Unity Addresables system.
 - ScriptableObjects.